-You’ve landed a new client, so now it’s time to set the stage with your strategic recommendations.
-But first, you need to better understand the company and the industry in which it operates.
+You’ve landed a new client, so it’s time to set the stage with your strategic recommendations.
+But first, you need to understand better the company and the industry in which it operates.
 Your research has to go deep.
 How can you be sure you are covering all your bases?
 Where should you start?

 A marketing SWOT analysis may be the answer.